It's Not Right but It's Okay

 Houston won the Grammy Award for Best Female R&B Vocal Performance and the International Dance Music Award for Best Pop 12" Dance Record for the song in 2000.

 In 2025, to commemorate the 25th anniversary of the original song's release, Houston's former record label Arista released another official house remix of the song by remixer Felix Jaehn.
-This version became a hit, reaching the charts in Estonia, Croatia, Israel and the Czech Republic, reaching number one in the latter country, marking Houston's first number-one single in the region and her first official number one single of the 2020s.
+This version became a hit, reaching the charts in Estonia, Croatia, Israel and the Czech Republic, reaching number one in the lattermost country, marking Houston's first number-one single in the region and her first official number one single of the 2020s.

 In 2003, Q Magazine ranked "It's Not Right but It's Okay" at number 638 in their list of the "1001 Best Songs Ever".
 In 2019, Billboard listed it as one of the Greatest Songs of 1999.
 In 2022, the Thunderpuss club mix was listed in the list of the 200 greatest dance songs of all time on Rolling Stone.
 In 2025, Billboard listed the song in its 100 Best Dance Songs of All Time list as well as its 100 Best LGBTQ Anthems of All Time list.
 The song has also been cited by Forbes, Entertainment Weekly and About.com as one of Houston's best songs in her catalog.

-The song is considered one of the signature songs of Houston's career.